Open Letters

 Joy Clarice Luwang

-The who writes when the clock strikes seven.
+The girl who writes when the clock strikes seven.

 The girl who leaves the trails of her musings.